Operation Snake: Plot summary

 As Carter settles in for the night in his camp in the mountains he is disturbed by Hilary Cobb who has followed him.
 Hilary is attacked by the Yeti and Carter fights it off.
 Next morning Carter and Hilary discover a company of Chinese soldiers in a remote site awaiting orders from Ghotak.
 Carter fires his rifle to start an avalanche, which buries the entire company.
 Carter confronts Ghotak upon his return to Kathmandu.

 The next day, Ghotak heads into the mountains for his biweekly meditation.
 Carter follows but is surprised and captured by Ghotak's henchmen.
 Ghotak takes Carter to a remote cave where the creature everyone believes to be a Yeti is caged.
 Ghotak informs Carter that he has raised the creature since it was born 20 years previously.
 Ghotak allows it out of its cage to feed on animals and humans but it always returns to its cage.
 Ghotak releases the animal and it chases after Carter.
-Carter fights it and manages to kill it.
-He drags its body back to Kathmandu.
+Carter fights it, kills it and drags its body back to Kathmandu.

 Carter confronts Ghotak in his temple.
 Knowing he has lost local support Ghotak flees.
 As Carter gives chase he falls through a trapdoor into a pit of poisonous snakes.
 Unable to get out Carter all but gives up until Khaleen jumps into the pit and beats back the snakes.
 Many of the snakes bite her.
 Carter escapes carrying Khaleen who dies soon after.

 Carter chases Ghotak downriver to a stable.
 As Carter searches it for Ghotak he steps into a steel animal trap.
 Ghotak sets fire to bales of hay and attempts to escape.
 Desperately Carter throws his stiletto and kills Ghotak.
 Carter pries the trap free and rides back to town.

 Carter flies back to England with Hilary Cobb and obtains permission from Hawk for Cobb to file a story on the mission.